The Get Out of Debt Free Post

 - Let go of whatever guilt or frustration you have about your spending habits and debt.
 It won’t be easy, especially if you have collection agencies calling to remind you about your shortcomings, but do it.
 Do it for you and your family.
 You didn’t spend money maliciously.
 You didn’t incur debt to end up in a mess.
 You just did what everyone else was doing.
 You were living the dream.
 Now that you have decided to be different and weird, you can let the emotions that you have tied to your poor money habits go, and focus on your new and improved habits.

 When I made the decision to become debt free, I felt lighter even though I still had debt.
 When our family became debt free, we got closer and more determined to live life our way.
-You may be wondering, now that we have no payments, what do we do with the money we make?
-Anything we want.
+You may be wondering, now that we have no payments, what do we do with the money we make.
+The answer is anything we want.
 Weird is better.
 Less is better.

 Living debt free is one of the most important thing you can do in choosing to live a simpler life.
 I plan to tell you more about how to tell you to live debt free.
 Tell me your debt free story or ask me anything about getting there.